jinchen-hu/web-development-bootcamp/Notes/CSS-Notes.md

   lowercase: turn everything into lowercase
   capitalize: capitalizes the first letter of each word
 * text-indent: specifies the indentation of the first line
-* text-spacing: specifies the space between the characters
+* letter-spacing: specifies the space between the characters
 * word-spacing: specify the space between the words
 * line-height: specifies the space between lines